scikit-shapes/scikit-shapes/docs/user_guide/3_multiple_shapes/a_registration/registration.md

 ## Choosing a Loss function

 A loss function is a way to quantify the difference between two shapes.
-In scikit-shapes a loss functiion is represented by a class that can be intialized with some hyperparameters
+In scikit-shapes a loss function is represented by a class that can be initialized with some hyperparameters
 ```python
 import skshapes as sks